Microsoft word - 15 16 mns mnea.docx

 Department.

 You may have other options available to you when you lose group health coverage.
+For example, you may be eligible to buy an individual plan

-through the Health Insurance Marketplace.
-By enrolling in coverage through the Marketplace, you may qualify for lower costs on your monthly premiums and lower out-of-pocket costs.
-Additionally, you may qualify for a 30-day special enrollment period for another group health plan for which you are eligible (such as a spouse's plan), even if that plan generally doesn't accept late enrollees.
-What is COBRA Continuation Coverage?
+premiums and lower out-of-pocket costs.
+Additionally, you may qualify for a 30-day special enrollment period for another group health plan for which

 Federal law requires that most group health plans (including Marple Newtown School District) give employees and their families the opportunity to